Diesel Exhaust Brake Indicators

 Diesel Exhaust Brake

 These are Diesel Exhaust Brake Indicator symbols.
-One of the indicators will be seen when the Diesel Exhaust Brake has been activated and is in full strength mode (first image) or in Automatic (AUTO) mode (second image).
-The appearance is that of a less than sign or a sideways V with wavy lines at one end, all inside a circle inside brackets.
-The latter is a standard part of many symbols associated with brakes.
+One of the indicators will be seen when the Diesel Exhaust Brake has been activated and is in full strength mode (first image) or in Automatic (AUTO) mode (second and third images).

 • Before continuing, are you sure this is your symbol??
 If yes, then read on below.